 The 757-300 went into service in 1999, but by that time the 757 program was reaching the end of the line.
 Sales finally went too soft to support further production, and the last 757, a 757-200, was delivered in 2005.
 Only 55 757-300 jetliners were built; a total of 1,050 757s, including the initial prototype, had been delivered to end of production.
 Sales were apparently somewhat below expectations -- not because of any real failing of the aircraft, just because competition was tough.

-As of 2018, Boeing is talking about a "New Midsize Airplane (NMA)", essentially a replacement for the 757, being sized along the lines of the 757-300 -- though it will have two aisles instead of one, being a short wide-body aircraft.
+Boeing is now working towards a "New Midsize Airplane (NMA)", essentially a replacement for the 757, being sized along the lines of the 757-300 -- though it will have two aisles instead of one, being a short wide-body aircraft.
 It will be a new design, though leveraging off other modern Boeing jetliners like the 787.
-Extensive digital designs systems will be used to ensure that development goes smoothly; nothing's all that solid on details and schedule yet, but Boeing is talking about the NMA's intro to service in 2025.
+Current considerations are of 225-seat NMA-6X and 275-seat NMA-7X configurations, the NMA-7X to be the first to be flown, with initial deliveries in 2025.
+Digital design systems will be used to ensure that development goes smoothly.

 The 757 remains in widespread service.
 From 2010, several firms have offered aftermarket conversions of 757-200 jetliners to a combi configuration, typically carrying up to ten cargo pallets forward, with seating for 45 to 58 passengers in the rear.
 These conversions are generally intended to carry personnel along with the heavy gear they were to operate to remote locations.
 Two combi conversions were also acquired by the Royal New Zealand Air Force, for use in freight, passenger, VIP transport, or medical evacuation roles.